-Your dentist will often take X-rays at this stage to evaluate your teeth’s health.
+Your dentist will often take X-rays at this stage to evaluate the health of your teeth.
 They’ll look for signs of tooth decay, gum disease, or the need for root canals.
 If you have any of these conditions, you may not be a candidate for veneers.

-To get accurate sizing for your veneers, at the next appointment, your dentist trims down about a half a millimeter of your tooth (they remove the enamel using a grinding tool) before they take a mold (impression) of your teeth.
-This mold is then sent off to the lab for the creation of your veneers.
+To get accurate sizing for your veneers, at the next appointment, your dentist trims down about half of a millimeter of your tooth (they remove the enamel using a grinding tool) before they take a mold (impression) of your teeth.
+This mold is then sent off to the lab to create your veneers.

-It typically takes between one and two weeks after your dentist creates your mold to get your veneers back from the lab.
+It typically takes between 1 and 2 weeks after your dentist creates your mold to get your veneers back from the lab.

 Once your veneers are in, you can schedule an appointment to have them placed.
 At this appointment, your dentist evaluates the fit, shape, and coloration of the veneers to make sure they’re perfect for you.

-Your dentist then uses a dental cement to bind the veneer to the tooth.
-They’ll use ultraviolet light to harden this cement quickly, and once you leave the office, your new smile is ready to go!
+Your dentist then uses dental cement to bond the veneer to the tooth.
+They’ll use ultraviolet light to harden this cement quickly.

-This second appointment (where veneers are placed) typically doesn’t last longer than two hours, though it might be an extra thirty minutes if a local anesthetic is used.
+This second appointment (where veneers are placed) typically doesn’t last longer than 2 hours.
+But it might vary depending on the number of veneers being done and if a local anesthetic is used.

-- Never use your teeth to open packaging or condiment packages.
+- Never use your teeth to open packaging.

 - Try not to chew with your front teeth.
-Eat harder foods with your back teeth only; cut up hard foods like chocolate bars so that this is possible.
+Eat harder foods with your back teeth only; cut up hard foods so that this is possible.

 - If you grind or clench your teeth at night, get a splint or retainer to protect your veneers.

-- If playing sports, you must wear a mouth guard.
+- If you play sports, you should wear a mouth guard.